jechol/daybit-api-docs/source/includes/_pydaybit.md

 # **Pydaybit**
-Pydaybit is an API wrapper for Daybit exchange written in Python.
+Pydaybit is an API wrapper for DAYBIT exchange written in Python.
 The code is available in [Pydaybit Repository](https://github.com/daybit-exchange/pydaybit).

 ## **Disclaimer**